yu1hpa/baarcari/README.md

 **DO NOT USE AS REFERENCE** because of possible vulnerabilities.
 Soon, Plans to be a bad application.

+If you want to check operation details, see [here](./docs/README.md)

 ## Setup
 Execute the following commands one at a time.